Fix: Unable to power on Surface Pro 4

 - The latest Surface Pro 3 firmware update adds support for Surface Pro Type Cover

-- Surface Pro 4 users report shaky screen and other issues
+- Surface Pro 4 users report a shaky screen and other issues

 - Fix: Surface Pro 4 screen dimming problem